 Village Home Salem Campus

-Village Home provides engaging classes in art, drama, science, math, and social studies areas on Fridays.
+Village Home provides engaging classes in art, drama, science, math, and social studies areas on Tuesdays and Fridays.
 Visit the Salem program page of the main website to learn more and register.
 You may also call 503-400-7854.

 Zena Learning Center